United States Bicentennial: Professional sports celebrations

 As site of the Continental Congress and signing of the Declaration of Independence, Philadelphia served as host for the 1976 NBA All-Star Game, the 1976 National Hockey League All-Star Game, the 1976 NCAA Final Four, and the 1976 Major League Baseball All-Star Game at which President Ford threw out the first pitch.
 The 1976 Pro Bowl was an exception and was played in New Orleans, likely due to weather concerns.

 Other

 Local observances included painting mailboxes and fire hydrants red, white, and blue.
-A wave of patriotism and nostalgia swept the nation and there was a general feeling that the irate era of the civil rights movement, the Vietnam War, and the Watergate constitutional crisis of 1974 had finally come to an end.
+A wave of patriotism and nostalgia swept the nation, and there was a general feeling that the era of the civil rights movement, the Vietnam War, and the Watergate constitutional crisis of 1974 had finally come to an end.